 The rest of the paper is organized as follows.
-In Section \ref{section setting and performance metrics}, we formulate the problem setting of quantum state discrimination in the presence of noisy CC, and define the performance metrics of interest.
-In Section \ref{section LOCCNet}, we review the LOCCNet protocol \cite{LOCCNet_Nature_2021}, and in Section \ref{section Noise Aware-LOCCNet}, we present the proposed NA-LOCCNet protocol.
-Experimental results are presented in Section \ref{section experiments}, and Section \ref{section conclusion} concludes the paper.
+In Section \ref{section Learning Entanglement Distillation} we present NA-LOCCNet protocol for distributed entanglement distillation, while Section \ref{section Learning Quantum State Discrimination} focuses on the NA-LOCCNet protocol for distributed quantum state discrimination.
+In both sections, we first define the problem statement, review the relevant state of the art, present the proposed NA-LOCCNet protocol, and finally give experimental results\footnote{The experiments in Section $2.4$ and Section $3.4$ are carried out on a quantum simulator run on a laptop with i7 processor and 16 GB RAM.
+We did not consider the impact of quantum hardware noise \cite{Practical_QEM_for_Near_Future_Applications, Error_Correcting_Codes_in_Quantum_Theory,Wood_noise_characterization_error_mitigation_NISQ}.}.
+Section \ref{section conclusions} concludes the paper.